Breeding your dog is both exciting and challenging.

-Researching and studying about your breed will also provide you with enough knowledge to recognize possible breed health issues, conformation flaws, temperament, etc. Look for a mate for your dog that will eliminate or balance out those flaws.
+Researching and studying about your breed will also equip you with enough knowledge to recognize possible breed health issues, conformation flaws, temperament concerns, among many others.
+Look for a mate for your dog that will eliminate or balance out those flaws and downsides.

 The responsibility in breeding your dog doesn't end after the mating stage.
 Might as well say it's just beginning!
 You need to understand the commitment that helping your female dog recover while taking good care of her litter is a full-time job.

 Aside from the sleepless nights, you also have to put the financial cost of it all - the proper diet, whelping supplies, vaccinations, medical care, you name it!
 That's why commitment is very important here.